Renault Arkana Review 2023 | Top Gear

 What is it?

-This is the Renault Arkana, an all-new model from the French carmaker that wants a slice of the coupe-SUV pie the likes of Mercedes and BMW have been baking for a while now.
-But will buyers warm to a pound shop version of a premium lifestyle-oriented offering?
+This is the Renault Arkana, something that gives the French carmaker a slice of the coupe-SUV pie that the likes of Mercedes and BMW have been baking for a while now.
+But have buyers warmed to this Greggs version of an Ole & Steen offering?
 Will this analogy stretch any further, or has the pastry been overworked?

 Calm down.
 What are the engine options?